nptscot/npt/report-utility-methods.md

 travel to work.
 This may introduce bias if in reality typical trip distances for these other everyday purposes are different from the trip distances for commuting.

+See NTS0403e for mean trip lengths by purpose - shopping - visiting friends at private home - entertainment or public activity

 ## Disaggregating and filtering desire lines